ChukwumaA/preparation/README.md

 Disclaimer i have not completed it.

-if you see this, message me on twitter and make me promise to finsih it for you and send you a download link.
+If you see this, message me on twitter and make me promise to finsih it for you and send you a download link.